 The final examination accounts for 50% of the total mark.
-The other 50% is assessed through a range of school based tasks.
-There will be three assessments for Unit 3 (25% of overall mark) and four assessments for Unit 4 (25% of overall mark).
+The other 50% is assessed through a range of school-based tasks.
+There will be two assessments for Unit 3 (22.5% of the overall mark) and four assessments for Unit 4 (27.5% of the overall mark).